-The government argues that the APMC system is flawed and the only way to fix it is to allow the farmers to direct taxes to the private sector and to allow private sector to set up similar Mondays across the country and that still sounds pretty good but why are the farmers then protesting
+The government argues that the APMC system is flawed.
+The only way to fix it is to allow the farmers to direct taxes to the private sector.
+This is to allow the private sector to set up similar Mandis across the country that still sounds pretty good.
+But then why are the farmers then protesting.

 Well, the farmers are protesting the details in these laws and the devil is really always in the details right.
 So what they’re saying fundamentally is if the private sector starts to set up mandis that don’t have to pay the cess or the tax they don’t have to pay their dues to the state government over a period of time the private sector mandis because of the competition will wipe out the APMCs.

 If the APMCs get wiped out then the farmers will effectively be left only at the mercy of the private sector and the private sector will then begin to drive down prices and the farmers will have no option they’ll have nowhere else to go now they also argue remember the APMC is where the farmers get their MSP.
 It has now started to make sense why the farmers are protesting.

 MSP is a minimum support price.
 MSP is offered for crops like rice and wheat and mainly staple crops.
 When a farmer has a bumper crop and there’s he has a huge harvest and he brings it to the market and there’s a glut of that same process because everybody’s had a bumper crop at that time and there’s a lot of wheat coming to the market the price of wheat will come down and the farmer will not recover what he has invested into that crop – simple economics.